CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 | Compliance Tools | Comprehensive | Limited | Basic |
 | Market Experience | Since 2022 | Shutting down 2026 | Since 2024 |

 Developers should act now to ensure compliance and avoid disruptions.
-Update your [Capacitor framework](https://capgo.app/blog/capacitor-comprehensive-guide/), follow Apple's new policies, and consider tools like CodePushGo for seamless updates.
+Update your [React Native framework](https://capgo.app/blog/capacitor-comprehensive-guide/), follow Apple's new policies, and consider tools like CodePushGo for seamless updates.

 ## How to Integrate Apps & Books Token with Addigy